motech99/T1A2_Portfolio/README.md

 The wireframes I have created were designed on Uizard.
 I found the online tool to be much more beginner-friendly compared to something like Figma.
 I didn't find it too difficult to create different wireframes for screens of different sizes.
 I was able to create different sections of the site with ease, Which made it easier to adjust any changes.
 This helped with testing different colour schemes, creating different screen sizes for responsiveness and being able to see the complete version of the site on all screens.
 When it came to the layout of my Home page, I was inspired by a variety of portfolios online.
 Most of these portfolios follow a one-dimensional layout which is what I wanted.
 The home page is separated by two other sections.
 The About and Project section.
 I decided to place those sections on the same page as I felt like they were related.
 For the rest of the website, I separated the Blogs into a different page which then can lead to the individual blogs.
 Finally, I was inspired by the website Medium - an online publishing platform.
 This website follows a similar layout to what I had planned, which I felt would work well with my Blog page.

 When it came to the overall look of my portfolio, I decided to look at various portfolio layouts and colour schemes.
 I discovered that the choice of colours is important for creating a cohesive theme that ties all the components together.
 This contributes to the overall layout and helps users to easily distinguish between different sections of the page.
 After testing different colour schemes, I decided to go with a blue colour palette as the theme for my website.
-The colours work well with each section, creating a simple yet effective theme, in my opinion.
+For headings and Footers i used a dark navy blue colour, while for the body i used a lighter blue colour.
+The colours work really well with each section, creating a simple yet effective theme, in my opinion.

 ## Target Audience and Website Components (R7)